 The Wyoming Range National Recreation Trail may be accessed as early as mid-May and as late as mid-October, however optimum trail conditions occur in August and September.

 Hiking Access & Typical Conditions

 Trails are most accessible from July to September, and snow is usually absent from July until October.
 Due to the high elevation of these mountain ranges, caution for altitude sickness is advised when hiking.
 Trailheads are as much as 40 miles from the nearest town.
 Cell phone service is weak to non-existent and no telephones are available at the trailheads.
-Hikers and backpackers are advised to carry a map, compass, extra clothing, food, and water, as well as a form of water purification for extended trips as there is a risk of giardia contamination from the mountain water.
+Hikers and backpackers are advised to carry a map, compass, extra clothing, food, mosquito repellent/face nets, bear spray, and water, as well as a form of water purification for extended trips as there is a risk of giardia contamination from the mountain water.

 - Practice good campfire safety and make sure the fire is completely out before leaving your camping site.

 - Be familiar with food storage requirements when camping

 - Organized Groups and Recreational Livestock Users are required to have a Bridger Wilderness Permit